jmballard/Kaggle_Titanic/README.md

 We selected the following 4 questions:

-Question 1: What model has the highest accuracy between a GLM, a EBM or a XGB?
+Question 1: Did the "Women and children first" have a real impact on the probability of survival of someone?

-Question 2: What model has the highest f-score between a GLM, a EBM or a XGB?
+Question 2: Was there really a link between which ticket class you took and your survival?

 Question 3: Which model has the highest score in Kaggle?